cloudfoundry/uaa/docs/UAA-APIs.rst

 .. _zxcvbn project: http://tech.dropbox.com/?p=165

 The use of this API does not guarantee that a password is strong (it is currently limited to English dictionary searches, for example), but it will protect against some of the worst choices that people make and will not unnecessarily penalise strong passwords.
+In addition to the password parameter itself, the client can pass a comma-separated list of user-specific data in the ``userData`` parameter.
+This can be used to pass things like the username, email or other biographical information known to the client which should result in a low score if it is used as part of the password.

 * Request: ``POST /password/score